U

 Medium–High

-Special yarn/fabric, custom dye lots, safety-certified components, and sustainability requirements affect cost and lead time.
+Special yarn, certified components, custom dye lots, or sustainability requirements affect cost and lead time.

 Order Volume & SKU Count